jccuevas/cpp-docs.es-es/docs/standard-library/char-traits-struct.md

 ### <a name="remarks"></a>Comentarios

-Debe ser posible convertir un valor de tipo en tipo `CharType` a `int_type` , a continuación, volver a `CharType` sin modificar el valor original.
+Debe ser posible volver a convertir un valor de tipo `CharType` a `int_type` a continuación en `CharType` sin modificar el valor original.

 ### <a name="example"></a>Ejemplo